 Water is consumed primarily for two purposes, drinking water and daily cleaning.
 There is no running water facility in our office.
 Water consumed is mainly municipal water supplied by the Water Supplies Department.
-We did not encounter any problems in terms of sourcing water that is fit for purpose during the year ended 31 March 2020.
+We did not encounter any problems in terms of sourcing water that is fit for purpose during the year ended 31 March 2021.
 Our Group considers our consumption of water is insignificant.
-Nevertheless, in order to reduce the water consumption of the Group, the office has issued a notice to remind employees to turn off the taps after use and use it wisely.
-Besides, during the year ended 31 March 2020, the Group orders distilled water from suppliers for staff's drinking along with issuing a notice to remind employees to cherish drinking water.
+During the year ended 31 March 2021, the Group orders distilled water from suppliers for staff's drinking along with issuing a notice to remind employees to cherish drinking water.

-Paper Consumption
+• Paper Consumption

 The Group promotes the reduction of paper printing and encourages the use of electronic communications and electronic records.
 Single-sided printed paper is reused as draft paper or used to print internal documents.
 Notices have been posted in the office to remind employees to use paper wisely to reduce the consumption of paper.
 Besides, the Group does not use any packaging materials for its operations other than envelopes and company letters.
-The total paper consumption of the Group during the year ended 31 March 2020 was 0.2 tonnes (2019: 0.2 tonnes).
+The total paper consumption of the Group during the year ended 31 March 2021 was 0.1 tonnes (2020: 0.2 tonnes).